apache/iceberg/format/spec.md

 Scan predicates are converted to partition predicates using an _inclusive projection_: if a scan predicate matches a row, then the partition predicate must match that row’s partition.
 This is called _inclusive_ [1] because rows that do not match the scan predicate may be included in the scan by the partition predicate.

 For example, an `events` table with a timestamp column named `ts` that is partitioned by `ts_day=day(ts)` is queried by users with ranges over the timestamp column: `ts > X`.
 The inclusive projection is `ts_day >= day(X)`, which is used to select files that may have matching rows.
 Note that, in most cases, timestamps just before `X` will be included in the scan because the file contains rows that match the predicate and rows that do not match the predicate.

+The inclusive projection for an unknown partition transform is _true_ because the partition field is ignored and not used in filtering.

 Scan predicates are also used to filter data and delete files using column bounds and counts that are stored by field id in manifests.
 The same filter logic can be used for both data and delete files because both store metrics of the rows either inserted or deleted.
 If metrics show that a delete file has no rows that match a scan predicate, it may be ignored just as a data file would be ignored [2].